 Effective September 1, 2000, the Company entered into a joint venture agreement with American Marketing Systems ("AMS") to form Franklin Covey Coaching, LLC ("FCC").
-Each partner owned 50 percent of the joint venture and participated equally in FCC's management.
-The FCC joint venture agreement required the Company's coaching programs to achieve specified earnings thresholds beginning in fiscal 2002 or the existing joint venture agreement could be terminated at the option of AMS.
+Each partner owned 50 percent of the joint venture agreement equired the Company's coaching programs to achieve specified earnings thresholds beginning in fiscal 2002 or the existing joint venture agreement could be terminated at the option of AMS.
 Due to unfavorable economic conditions and other factors, the Company's coaching programs did not produce the required earnings during fiscal 2002.
-As a result, AMS exercised its option to terminate the existing joint venture agreement effective August 31, 2002.
-Under the provisions of a new partnership agreement that terminated the Company's interest in FCC in October 2003, the Company received payments totaling \$2.6 million.
+As a result, AMS exercised its option to terminate the existing joint venture agreement required the provisions of a new partnership agreement that terminated the Company's interest in FCC in October 2003, the Company received payments totaling \$2.6 million.
 The payments from the new partnership agreement consisted of the following three components: